convertigo/convertigo-doc/operating-guide/using-c8o-forms-standalone/index.md

 #  Convertigo Form Builder Standalone

-This a is the dockerized version of Convertigo forms that able you to run it on premises.
+This a is the dockerized version of Convertigo Form Builder that able you to run it on premises.

 - [Convertigo Form Builder Standalone](#c8o-forms-standalone)
   - [Pre-requisites](#pre-requisites)